bruinxiong/Densenet.mxnet/README.md

 ![](dense-block.png)

-I very thanks [tornadomeet, Wei Wu](https://github.com/tornadomeet).
+I appreciate [tornadomeet, Wei Wu](https://github.com/tornadomeet).
 This implementation of DenseNet is adapted from his [Resnet](https://github.com/tornadomeet/ResNet) codes.
 I also refered other third-part implementations, such as two version of PyTorch

 1. [Brandon Amos](https://github.com/bamos)